After Florida killings, Saudis withdraw 21 cadets from United States

 Barr said 21 Saudi cadets were “disenrolled from their training curriculum” in the U.S. military and would leave the United States later on Monday after an investigation showed they either had child pornography or social media accounts containing Islamic extremist or anti-American content.

-Barr indicated that it was Saudi Arabia that withdrew the cadets, rather than the United States formally expelling them, and said the Saudi authorities told him they would consider filing criminal charges against them.
+He indicated that it was Saudi Arabia that withdrew the cadets, rather than the United States formally expelling them, and said the Saudi authorities told him they would consider filing criminal charges against them.
 A Justice Department official, briefing reporters on condition of anonymity, said U.S. officials agreed with the decision to withdraw them.

-During a news conference, Barr - the top U.S. law enforcement official - said there was no evidence that Alshamrani received assistance from other Saudi trainees or that any of them had knowledge in advance of the attack.
+During a news conference, Barr - the top U.S. law enforcement official - said there was no evidence that Alshamrani had received assistance from other Saudi trainees or that any of them had knowledge in advance of the attack.

 Three American sailors were killed and eight other people were wounded in the attack at the Pensacola Naval Air Station.